You will need to ensure that you meet the eligibility criteria as outlined in the person specification

 Important: Important

-Please note that only the 2024 version of the Alternative Certificate of Core Competences will be accepted for 2024 National Recruitment and no older versions will be accepted.
+Please note only the 2026 version of the Alternative Certificate of Core Competences (found via the download link on this page) will be accepted for 2026 National Recruitment.
+No older versions will be accepted under any circumstances.

 If you are currently in a UK approved Obstetrics and Gynaecology training programme